 With this in mind, we will take a look at the current state of patching software that is available on the market, and hopefully allow us to show you which patch management applications would work best for you.
 Let’s get started with our selected products.

-The best way to combat cyber criminals is to make sure that your IT infrastructure follows best practice standards, of which patching is one of great importance.
+The best way to combat cybercriminals is to make sure that your IT infrastructure follows best practice standards, of which patching is one of great importance.

 Instead of worrying about your IT infrastructure and manually patching all of your workstations, servers, and appliances, why take a look at some of the products in our patch management roundup.

-Here's the Top Patch Management Tools & Software of 2018:
+The Best Patch Management Tools & Software

 Below you'll find a List of Software from above, along with a quick description of each one – After you have looked at all of these options, you can decide which one could work best for you in your environment.